The entrance to the Dancing School on Saturdays is at the far right of this photograph, along the footpath which runs between the house and the lawn.

 The Dancing School has a medium and a small dance studio in the Annex, and has use of the Hall on Saturdays and Tuesdays, as well as other rooms in the building.

 In the early 19th century the house was extended and some floor levels were adjusted.
-In 1833 it was advertised for auction as a “Mansion House with stables, carriage house, vinery, walled garden, plantation (and other areas of land) and said to be of modern construction, fitted up in the best manner……...forming altogether most desirable residence for a genteel family”.
-The land belonging to the family who lived here in 1851 extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane, the Prison and included land on the other side of Woodthorpe Drive.
+The house became a mansion which was advertised as having 9 bedrooms in 1892.
+The land belonging to the family who lived here extended as far as the Day Brook (beyond the ring road), to the central reservation of Edwards Lane and included land on the other side of Woodthorpe Drive.

 This is how it looked in 1977 when the Dancing School moved in.

 Woodthorpe House has an interesting history.
-Whilst research is still being done into the earlier period, we know that various eminent people lived in the house, including several wealthy factory owners, one of whom was also a French Consul , then later, the Chief Constable of Nottinghamshire.
-The property and land was sold to Sir Charles Seeley in 1896, and with the exception of the house and the land which currently surrounds the building, the remaining land remained in his family’s possession until his sons sold it to Nottingham Corporation for the building of what was one of the first Council estates in Nottingham.
+Whilst research is still being done into the earlier period, we know that various eminent people lived in the house, including several wealthy factory owners, one of whom was also a French Consul , then later, the Chief Co nstable of Nottinghamshire.
+Most of the property was sold to Sir Charles Seeley in 1896, and with the exception of the house and the land which currently surrounds the building, the remaining land remained in his families possession until his sons sold it to Nottingham Corporation for the building of what was one of the first Council estates in Nottingham.

 In 1940, the house was requisitioned by the War Office and was Regimental Headquarters for the 172 (M) HAA Regiment, then the 161 (M) HAA Regiment.
 ATS (Women’s Auxiliary Territorial Service) worked in the offices which were on the ground floor of the house, the officers slept in the house, and the soldiers slept in Nissen huts in the grounds.
 The huts were still in use as part of the Community Centre during the 1950’s.
 Had it not been for the War, Woodthorpe House would have been demolished to provide building land for houses.